mastewaltadese/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-thes is my read me file okay?
+so thes is my read me file okay?